riuswintan/riuswintan/README.md

-- 👋 Hello there!
-My name is Rius Wintan
+# Hello there!
+My name is Rius Wintan 👋
+## A glimpse about me:
 - 👀 I’m interested in Data Science and Data Analysis
-- 🌱 I’m currently learning Machine Learning Modelling, Exploratory Data Analysis, Data Visualization
+- 🌱 I’m currently learning Machine Learning Modelling, Exploratory Data Analysis, and Data Visualization
 - 📫 How to reach me through linkedin: https://www.linkedin.com/in/riuswintan/

 <!---